hwhybrid/literati-quiz-vanilla-js/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+ Give a ⭐️ if you enjoyed this project or it helped you in some way!

-***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+Thanks for being here